ishidas/simple-backend/README.md

 # simple-backend

 ## Setup
-1. place your data at the root of the project (see example.csv) 2.
+- place your data at the root of the project (see example.csv)

+## Run
 ```
 npm i
 ```

-## Run
+then
 ```
 npm start
 ```